 ½ cup chopped scallions, to top

-Sesame seeds, to top
+Black sesame seeds, to top

 1. In a medium mixing bowl, add all the ingredients listed under “Poke Sauce”.
 Whisk together until everything is well incorporated.
 Taste, and adjust seasonings, if needed (More salt?
 More sweet chili sauce, if using?
 More agave, if using?).
 Set aside.